snyk-fixtures/device-cloud-python/README.md

 recommended to make a wrapper package for testing purposes as none of the APIs are necessarily final.

+Purpose:
+The Python agent is designed for quick deployment on any platform that supports Python.

 Requirements:
 - Python 2.7.9 or later
 - paho-mqtt
 - requests

 (The last two can be obtained with `sudo pip install` and the package name)

-Purpose:
-The Python agent is designed for quick deployment on any platform that supports Python.

 So far supports:
-- Documented user APIs (can be obtained by running `pydoc hdcpython.client`)
+- Documented user APIs (can be obtained by running `pydoc hdcpython`)
 - Telemetry (known as properties on the Cloud side)
 - Attributes (string telemetry)
 - Actions (both function callbacks and console commands.
 Known as methods on